categories

 To do so, one of the greatest tools I utilize is Aftershoot.
 It does the heavy lifting for me with the AI Automated culling process.
 It will select the best images, categorize duplicates left, pick the images without blur and closed eyes, and reduce the number of images you have to look at in your editing software.

-Coming from Photomechanic, this is a huge speed boost for my workflow!
+Coming from Photo Mechanic, this is a huge speed boost for my workflow!

+Once culling is completed in Aftershoot, I take a few minutes to review my results.
 This is not required, but it can be helpful in verifying what you have and get rid of some images that are inherently selected due to their uniqueness.

-While they may be unique to your image set, they may be photos that you just didn’t mean to take or don’t need (think testing light, etc.) Once my final images are selected in Aftershoot, I import the images into Lightroom.
+While they may be unique to your image set, they may be photos that you just didn’t mean to take or don’t need (think testing light, etc.).
+Once my final images are selected in Aftershoot, I import the images into Lightroom.

-Upon importing to Lightroom, I view all of my 5-star images (selected images from aftershoot) in the library mode.
+Upon importing to Lightroom, I view all of my 5-star images (selected images from Aftershoot) in the library mode.

 From here, I break the images up into sections using Collections.
 I like to have my weddings broken up into Prep images, First Look, Ceremony, Formals, and Reception.
 Breaking up the images makes it easier to take on small chunks of editing at a time.

-I run Aftershoot typically in the morning while I answer emails so that by the time I am ready to get to editing, I have a completed cull ready to edit – using Aftershoot EDITS, too, of course!
+I run Aftershoot typically in the morning while I answer emails so that by the time I am ready to get to editing, I have a completed cull ready to edit – using Aftershoot Edits, too, of course!

 Michael Fayehun, Wedding Photographer